 We strongly encourage all interested students to attend these events since you will have the unique opportunity to hear directly from the Graduate Program Director, meet with key faculty from your department and interact with current students.

->

-> In addition to meeting with key campus members you will have an opportunity to tour our campus and the specific facilities available for your program.
-Admission representative and financial aid counselors will also be on hand to answer any questions you may have.
+In addition to meeting with key campus members you will have an opportunity to tour our campus and the specific facilities available for your program.
+Admission representatives and financial aid counselors will also be on hand to answer any questions you may have.

->

-> Register for our next Open House today:
+Register for our November 5 Open House today:

->

-> Communication Disorders Information Session
+Communication Disorders Information Session

 If you can’t make our Open House, our information sessions are another way to learn more about our Master of Science in Communication Disorders programs.
 During an information session with the Graduate Program Director and member of our admission staff you will learn more about the application process, the program and curriculum, and attend a tour of the program facilities, which include the Robbins Speech, Language and Hearing Center; session and observation rooms; soundproofed testing rooms; and the Speech Sound Lab.
 If you can't make our Open House or our information sessions, Graduate Admissions may be able to schedule an individual visit on another day.
 Please contact firstname.lastname@example.org to set up a date and time that works best for you.